Immediately after birth

 We will weigh your baby, and carry out an initial 'top-to-toe' check.
 We do a more in-depth check when your baby is six to 72 hours old.

-We also offer an injection of Vitamin K to your baby just after birth.
+We also offer Vitamin K to your baby just after birth.
 Vitamin K is needed for the normal clotting of the blood.
-All babies are born with low levels of Vitamin K, and the injection helps to protect against Vitamin K Deficiency Bleeding (VKDB).

-Vitamin K - Information for parents-to-be (pdf)
+Vitamin K for newborn babies (pdf)

 Going home